sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/01_intro.md

 ## The GEE Code Editor

+The Code Editor is an integrated development environment for the Earth Engine JavaScript API (Application Programming Interface).
+The API is a "tool kit" that lets you access and work with large amounts of satellite imagery and geographical data stored on Google's servers, without having to know or set up the techincal background.

-The Code Editor is an integrated development environment for the Earth Engine JavaScript API.
-It offers an easy way to write, debug, run, and manage code.
+The Google Earth Engine Code Editor is essentially a web-based interface that allows users to write and execute code using the Earth Engine API.
+The Code Editor offers an easy way to write, debug, run, and manage code.

 Once you have registered an Earth Engine account, you can open the [Code Editor](https://code.earthengine.google.com/) and you'll see a screen like the one below.

 <img align="center" src="../images/intro-gee/fig5.png" vspace="10" width="600">

 The menu on the left consists of three tabs: `Scripts`, `Docs`, `Assets`:
-- In the `Scripts` section you have all your code stored in repositories, folders and files.
+- In the `Scripts` section you have all your code stored in repositories, folders, and files.
 You can organize your scripts by project, and also share access with other GEE users.
 - `Docs` is the [API Documentation](https://developers.google.com/earth-engine/) with functions and their explanations.
 - In `Assets` you can store and organize files that you upload from your computer or download from GEE.